NSHipster/articles/2020-01-06-at-compiler-directives.md

 Lisp's profusion of parentheses is an old cliché at this point;
 our favorite telling is
 [that one joke](https://discuss.fogcreek.com/joelonsoftware3/default.asp?cmd=show&ixPost=94232&ixReplies=38)
-about stealing the last page of a Lisp program's printed source code.
+about the stolen last page of a Lisp program's printed source code.

 ```lisp
                 )))